I just got a great email here, and I gotta print this out.

 Back after this.

-Uh, ladies and gentlemen, I'm holding here in my uh formerly nicotine-stained fingers, the October 2005 issue of the nation's most widely read political uh newsletter.
+Ladies and gentlemen, I'm holding here in my formerly nicotine-stained fingers the October 2005 issue of the nation's most widely read political newsletter.

-Now, in this case, back in October 2005, when we went to this, uh, created the graphic, there were 4,000 National Guard troops in Kansas.
+Now, in this case, back in October 2005, when we went to this, gave the graphic, there were 4,000 National Guard troops in Kansas.

-But what the we we we did this around a story entitled, Where Was the National Guard?
+But we did this around a story entitled, Where Was the National Guard?

-And I was reminded of this uh because this you know a year and a half ago that we did this, but we had a little bit today, a discussion of Kathleen Sabilius, the uh the governor of of uh Kansas, who came right out and said, We don't have any National Guard here, and it's because we're in Iraq.
+And I was reminded of this because this, a year and a half ago that we did this, but we had a little bit today, a discussion of Kathleen Sebelius, the governor of Kansas, who came right out and said, we don't have any National Guard here, and it's because we're in Iraq.

-And I said, I don't believe she came up with that under.
+And I said, I don't believe she came up with that.

 I think that's part of Democrat Party strategy.

-And you blame Iraq, and you do everything you can to to deflect attention away from whatever incompetence on the local level, such as Kathleen Blanco and School Bus Negan in New Orleans and in Kansas now, uh, the mayor of Sibelius.
+And you do everything you can to deflect attention away from whatever incompetence on the local level, such as Kathleen Blanco and School Bus Naked in New Orleans and in Kansas now, the mayor of Sebelius.

-And and we did this in the post-Catrina era because they did it during Katrina.
+And we did this in the post-Katrina era because they did it during Katrina.

-Well, there's no National Guard in no more sent Bush and sent them over there fighting a war.
+Well, there's no National Guard in the war.

-Bush just not only steered the hurricane to New Orleans, Bush created Katrina, aimed it there because he wanted to kill Democrats, and he made sure there's no National Guard to help it.
+Bush just not only steered the hurricane in New Orleans, Bush created Katrina, aimed at there because he wanted to kill Democrats.

 And that's what they're out there saying.

-I think there would probably a handbook, they either discuss this or she got a call from someplace at Democrat headquarters, wherever there's a bunch of deaf different Democrat headquarters.
+They either discussed this or she got a call from someplace at Democrat headquarters, wherever there's a bunch of different Democrat headquarters.

-Uh and we we we had a little mock-up here of the Democrats' disaster handbook, hurricane response plan, but it also would work in a case of a tornado.
+And we had a little mock-up here of the Democrats' disaster handbook hurricane response plan, but it also would work in a case of a tornado.

-First thing you say is, and this is this this forms all other thinking.
+First thing you say is, and this forms all other thinking.

 I hate Bush.